mih/Psignifit-3.x/doc-src/CONTRIBUTING.rst

 * add the file to the git repository
 * add the filename to the Makefile
-* add the filename to the python setup file
+* add the filename to the Python setup file